Our most prolific brown egg layer. ISA Browns are a friendly breed that has adapted extremely well to free-ranging and foraging.

 Will ISA Browns Go Broody?

-Being bred and developed for excellent egg production, it’s not very common for ISA Brown layers to go broody.
+Because they were bred and developed for excellent egg production, it is not very common for ISA Brown layers to go broody.
+One might occasionally try to hatch eggs, but if you are looking for broodiness, I would recommend a different breed, such as a Buff Orpington.

 How Long Do ISA Browns Lay Eggs?

-As with all chicken breeds, egg-laying tapers off as your hens get older.
+As with all chicken breeds, ISA Browns egg laying tapers off as they get older.
 All hens lay their greatest number of eggs per year during their first year of laying, then fewer each subsequent year, as a general rule.
 The first year is measured from when they first start to lay until one year later.

 Since ISA Browns were specifically developed as commercial egg layers, where they are usually replaced at about 18 months of age to keep egg production high, we recommend replacing them about every two years in your home flock.
 Though they will continue to produce beyond two years of age, replacing them every 2 years will help you keep your egg production high, and it will keep the average age of your flock low.